Last Updated on

 Maine Road Trip Day 4-5: Acadia National Park

-Spend at least 2 Days Exploring Acadia – One of America’s Most Popular National Parks
+Spend at Least Two Days Exploring Acadia – One of America’s Most Popular National Parks

 Be sure to make the time to eat well while in Bar Harbor.
 August is the best time of year to visit this area of Maine as many of the restaurants will feature wild blueberries.
 There are many lobster shacks in and around Bar Harbor where you can enjoy a fresh lobster roll.

-For more recommendations on places to visit on your Maine road trip to Acadia National Park, check out the Best Things to Do in Acadia National Park with Kids.
+For more recommendations on places to visit on to Acadia National Park, check out the Best Things to Do in Acadia National Park with Kids.

 Road Trip Day 6 and 7: Head Inland to The Forks and Raft the Kennebec River